jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

    |lab-3-7|

 #.
-Now that the service has been deployed, let's review the BIG-IP configuration.
+Now that the service has been deployed, let us review the BIG-IP configuration.
    You can validate by sending the ``Step 1: Get Deployed AS3 Services`` request again.